 As this monitor has a large screen, it has worse pixel density compared to other 27 inch, 1440p displays.

 The Dell P3223DE has limited compatibility with the PS5.
-It can't downscale a 4k image, so you can only use it for 1080p games at 60 fps.
+It can't downscale a 4k image, so you can only use it for 1080p or 1440p games at 60 fps.

 The monitor can only play 1080p and 1440p games at 60 fps from the Xbox Series X.